WillKidd/MycoSonic/MK1/info/AUDIOOUT.md

 1. **3.5mm Audio Jack Output Breakout Board**:
     - Tip connected to the positive side of the tantalum capacitor and the Mozzi audio out pin.
-    - Ring1 also connected to the Tip (assumed to be for stereo output).
+    - Ring1 also connected to the Tip.
     - Sleeve connected to the negative side of the tantalum capacitor and the ground.

 2. **10 µF Polarized Tantalum Capacitor**: